What is an Orgasm?

 - Breathe: Many people find that they hold their breath during stimulation.
 Deep breathing can result in stronger orgasms.

 - Sexual Healing: Many people have experienced sexual trauma or injury and some people find that healing from these issues can be a big part of discovering pleasure (and vice versa).
-Check out the book Healing Sex or the DVD by the same author, Healing Sex: The Complete Guide to Sexual Wholeness.
+Check out the book Healing Sex.

 Let’s remember Alfred Kinsey, who stated “There is nothing more characteristic of sexual response than the fact that it is not the same in any two individuals.”